Constantia in Oswego County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by New York State Education Department.

 Location.
 43° 14.903′ N, 75° 59.38′ W. Marker is in Constantia, New York, in Oswego County.
 Marker is on George Street (New York State Route 49), on the left when traveling west.
-Click for map.
+Touch for map.
 Marker is in this post office area: Constantia NY 13044, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Trinity Episcopal Church (approx. 0.9 miles away); St. Legerís Army (approx. 3.3 miles away); John Bernhard (approx. 3.3 miles away); Kempwyk (approx. 4.1 miles away); Oliver Stevens (approx. 7.6 miles away); Near This Spot (approx. 7.6 miles away); Fort Brewerton (approx. 7.6 miles away); a different marker also named Oliver Stevens (approx. 7.6 miles away).

 More.
 Search the internet for Frenchmanís Island.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 31, 2014, by Bill Coughlin of North Arlington, New Jersey.
 This page has been viewed 356 times since then and 24 times this year.
 Photos: 1, 2, 3. submitted on July 31, 2014, by Bill Coughlin of North Arlington, New Jersey.